hydpy-dev/hydpy/hydpy/docs/development.rst

 which code sections they do invoke and which not.
 HydPy's `Travis CI project`_ has been configured to perform such an evaluation automatically for each build process based on `Coverage.py`_.
-The resulting html report is linked to this `online documentation`_ automatically.
+The resulting HTML report is linked to this `online documentation`_ automatically.

 The coverage report does only include modules with a percentage